zhouqingyi616/SAFT/README.md

 ![Violin](figures/violin.PNG?raw=true)

 ### Speed & scalability
-Using one single Geforce RTX2060 GPU, we are able to generate 233k elements per second.
+Using one single Geforce RTX2060 GPU, we are able to generate a 2D mesh containing 72.6M elements in less than 7 minutes.
+For smaller cases, a generation speed of 233k elements per second can be achieved.

-The figure shows scalability: for given problem size, how the time consumption changes when increasing number of threads.
+The following figure shows scalability: for given problem size, how the time consumption changes when increasing number of threads.
+Note that using too many threads does not necessarily lead to significant improvement (see section 3.3 for detailed discussion).

 ![Scalability](figures/scale.PNG?raw=true)